 If your ISP is having a DNS issue, then you will often have problems connecting to the Internet.
 You can get around this by changing your DNS to Google or Open DNS.
 Do this:

-One of the most irritating problems that you will encounter with iOS are of course network problems, since your connect can affect so much of everything else.
-If you encounter a WiFi problem on iOS 11, though, just follow the steps highlighted above.
-If you're not a fan of fiddling with your device too much, iMyFone D-Back will take care of most issues for you.
+One of the most irritating problems that you will encounter with iOS is, of course, the network problem, since the internet can affect so much of everything else.
+If you encounter a WiFi problem on iOS 13/12/11, though, just follow the steps highlighted above.
+If the basic tips don't help and you're a non-technical person, iMyFone D-Back will take care of most issues for you.

-Regarding other tips and issues on upgrading to iOS 11, you can refer to iMyFone's complete guide on iOS 11 and get the answers you need.
+Regarding other tips and issues that may occur when you are upgrading to iOS 13/12/11 (including 11.3), you can refer to iMyFone's complete guide on iOS 12 and get the answers you need.